o3bvv/isotopic-logging/README.rst

         finally:
             LOG.info("{0} | fullstop".format(some_name))

-But, stop, hey, what's that smell?
+Stop, hey, what's that smell?
 Yes, smells like copypasta spirit.
 And this makes your eyes hurt.

 Why this is ugly?
-Well, first of all, you need to follow same prefix pattern all the time and everywhere in your project (and nobody cares how big it is).
+Well, first of all, you need to follow same prefix pattern all the time and everywhere in your project (and nobody cares how big is it).
 It's a big responsibility and it's up to you.
 For example, it may happen you put some extra space between prefix and message (or use another delimiter) and you may miss something while using ``grep`` or so.